mc24887/MD-e-Portfolio/modules/research-methods-and-professional-practice/index.md

 # Research Methods and Professional Practice

-This section contains artefacts, reflections, and assessments for the **Research Methods and Professional Practice** module.
+This page contains reflections, assignments, and skills development artefacts for the **Research Methods and Professional Practice** module.